Jamy4000/VRDF/README.md

 1. Import the different packages and setup the settings listed above
 2. Relaunch the Editor to be sure that everything is correctly recompiled
 3. Import the VRSF_DOTS_Core package
-4. Import the other extension packages you need
+4. Import the other VRSF_DOTS extension packages you need (Samples, Move Around, UI or Gaze)
 5. Add SetupVR in your scene (Right click in Scene View > VRSF > Add SetupVR in Scene)
 6. Go to Edit > ProjectSettings > Input and use the Preset button on the top right corner to set the Inputs to the preset included in the Core Package from VRSF
 7. Go to Edit > Player > Project Settings > XR Settings and tick the Virtual Reality Supported checkbox